 We had some amazing submissions and we were able to give out 20 awards!
 Our hackathon wouldn't of been possible without these sponsors: Microsoft, GoogleFiber, USAA, Bexar County Economic Development Foundation, and more!

 All SoHacks Submissions →

-On June 13-14, 2014, Apps for Aptitude hosted one of the first high school hackathons ever with over 512 students in attendance.
-Over the course of 36 hours, students created a collective 80 apps, websites, and hardware hacks.
-Over $50,000 was raised for the event and was free to attend for all high schoolers.
+On August 4-5th, 2017, Apps for Aptitude hosted its 4th high school hackathon and sold out.
+Over the course of 36 hours, students created apps, websites, and hardware hacks.
+Over $20,000 was raised for the event and was free to attend for all high schoolers.

 School's Out Hackathon →